riflechess/riflechess.github.io/stp/summaries/Planning_Commission_Meeting.md

 date:
 ---
 #### Meeting Info
-* Type: Planning Commission Meeting
+* **Type:** Planning Commission Meeting
-* Purpose: To discuss and vote on various planning-related items, including zoning changes, development proposals, and policy updates.
+* **Purpose:** To discuss and vote on various planning-related items, including conditional use permits, zoning changes, and utility infrastructure.
-* Date/Time: March 12, 2023, at 2:00 PM
-* Location: City Hall, Room 300
+* **Date/Time:** January 10th, 2025 (approximate time not specified)
+* **Attendees:** Various city officials, staff members, and commissioners

 #### Summary
-The meeting began with a presentation by the city's planning department on several proposed zoning changes in the Highland Park neighborhood.
-The changes aim to rezone areas around commercial corridors to allow for more mixed-use development.

-Next, the commission discussed a proposal from Nacre (corrected spelling: Noecker) Development Group for a new high-rise apartment building near the Cathedral High School.
-The proposal includes 20 stories and over 200 units, with some concerns raised by nearby residents about increased traffic and noise pollution.
-After discussion, the commission voted 6-3 in favor of recommending approval of the proposal to City Council.

-A separate item on the agenda was a request from the St. Paul Parks Department for permission to construct a new community garden at the Hamline-Midway library site.
-The proposal includes space for plots and educational programs, with some commissioners expressing concerns about maintenance costs and potential disruption to surrounding residents.

-Overall, the meeting lasted approximately two hours, with most attendees participating remotely due to public health guidelines.
+The meeting began with the approval of the minutes from the previous meeting.
+The first item discussed was a conditional use permit for an emergency housing facility at 435 University Avenue.
+Commissioner Tagiaff expressed concerns about the expansion from 138 to 210 beds, citing that it would not meet the district's requirement for facilities serving fewer than 16 residents.
+He also argued that the modification of conditions did not align with the intent and purpose of the original restriction.

+Commissioner Tegahoff countered by highlighting the need for spaces to address homelessness and the facility's existing track record in the area.
+Commissioner Risberg, who had worked across the street from the facility, expressed support for the expansion, citing its potential benefits for community use.
+The vote on this item was 9-2 in favor of approval.

+The next items discussed were a conditional use permit for a farmers market at Comel Park Lutheran and a utility building for US Internet.
+For the farmers market, there was little discussion, and it passed unanimously.
+For the utility building, Commissioner Riley raised concerns about the potential impact on the neighborhood node, but ultimately voted against it.

+A roll call vote was held for both items, with all voting commissioners present except for one.
+The last item discussed was a presentation from the planning commission's intern on a new SharePoint site for accessing committee and commission materials.
+Commissioners asked questions about the site's functionality and organization, particularly regarding how to link to public-facing information.

+The meeting concluded with a discussion on improving communication between the planning commission and other city departments, including the BZA (Board of Zoning Appeals).
+It was noted that there are plans to have staff brief the commission on their relationship and how they work together in the future.